Unstoppable Kings bash Coyotes for 2-0 lead

 The Kings have never won a Cup title.

-“We really want it right now,” Los Angeles forward Dustin Penner told reporters.
-“It’s fear that stops you from letting games get away.
-We use that fear to motivate us.”

-The final appeared a distant dream for the Kings who now have earned the unfamiliar tag of the favorites after blowing away West top seeds Vancouver and St. Louis in the opening playoff rounds.
+The final once appeared a distant dream for the Kings but after blowing away West top seeds Vancouver and St. Louis in the opening playoff rounds they have earned the unfamiliar tag of the favorites.

-Continuing the good work, Jeff Carter came alive with a hat-trick and Jonathan Quick delivered a 24-save shutout to bring Los Angeles closer to the ultimate series.

 Dwight King notched a first-period score for the visitors, his third of the series, and Carter then took over with a pair of goals in the second and one final one in the third.